Forget fine dining and vineyard valleys – there’s no place more iconic to sip a cold beer than a classic country pub.

 A: 72 Moffat Street, Kaimkillenbun

 Add a bit of history to your afternoon coldie with a visit to The Bun Pub, Kaimkillenbun.
+New owners Stephen and Jaimee O’Donnell are welcoming locals and visitors alike.

 The town was the setting of a television mini-series starring Nicole Kidman in the early 1980’s, which you can read about in the pub’s dedicated history room.